jamesleeht/XamarinMarsHOL/CHALLENGE2.md

 There are 2 steps to this mission:

-1. Implement a camera function
+1. Implement a camera function (guided)
 2. Send the captured image to the Computer Vision API and get a result

 ## Setup